esauvisky/Draw-On-Gnome/README.md

   - Locate Draw On Your Screen 3 and enable it.

    > Note: You can install the Gnome Extensions App with the package `gnome-shell-extensions-prefs` within your Linux distribution.

+Now go forth and use the tool by pressing `Super+Alt+D`.

+It's back to the drawing board my friends!

 ### Option 2: Install Manually from the Release or Repository Branch